Delaware Corporation Search: Everything You Need to Know

 There are many tax benefits for corporations in Delaware.

-- There are no sales taxes in Delaware.
+- There is no sales tax in Delaware.

 - The tax on small business franchises is small.